Skip to main content

 BuildingPlanB Hub

-I’m a working dad in Singapore rebuilding my product craft, one shipped product at a time.
+I’m a working dad in Singapore rebuilding product craft after office hours, one useful release at a time.

 Profile illustration of a working dad in Singapore, half human and half machine.